 Painting in the Orthodox Church in the diocese of Nea Ionia and Nea Philadelphia -depicting the historic connection between the Church, refugees and the diocese.

 The Bible speaks of the 'Kingdom of God', of which Christians are citizens.
 It describes Christians as travellers in a foreign land: "in the world, but not of it".
-Should citizens of a country find themselves in trouble whilst abroad, their first port of call is the consulate of their home country.
-From this concept stems the vision of a Consulate for Christians to go to for help in their time of need.
+Should citizens of a country find themselves in trouble whilst abroad, their first port of call is usually the consulate of their home country.
+From this concept stems the vision of a consulate for Christians to go to for help in their time of need.